arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 }
 ```

-A bit better.
-But it's a poor man's solution, and we can surely do much better.<br/>
+Better.
+But it's a poor man's solution, and we can surely do more.<br/>
 I see the following traits:

 * It's still unclear what's inside those functions.
 So far, we just moved the problem one level up.

 * The test above only generates 1 set of random values.
-We are back to an example-based test.
 Ideally, we would like to generate thousands.
 Something like:

 ```csharp